 Creating your SMART Goal

 The first step is to actually write your goal down.
-It needs to be something measurable, so if your goal is to lose weight, you need to write down a number, say 5kg.
+It needs to be something specific and measurable, so if your goal is to lose weight, you need to write down a number, say 5kg.
 Then, you’ve got to assess whether your goal is achievable.
 Are you committed to making it happen?
 Do you have a network of people to support you?

 The next step is deciding whether what you want to achieve is realistic – and this will all depend on your timeframe.
 Losing 5kg is quite often very realistic, but it’s not something you can achieve in one week.
 Set yourself a reasonable amount of time to achieve your goal and then set yourself a completion date to hold yourself accountable.
 Make sure to log your progress every couple of weeks to make sure you’re staying on track!

 So, now we know how important it is to write down our goals, track their progress and set completion dates.
-But what about those bigger goals we set, like losing 20kg, or saving $20k?
+But what about those bigger goals we set, like squatting 100kg, or saving $20k?
 At face value these seem like monstrous tasks, but when broken down into smaller, bite-sized goals, they seem more realistic and achievable.
 Plus, every time you tick off one of these smaller goals, you know you’re one step closer to your major achievement.